parui4622/NeuroVision/README.md

 - System supports multiple accounts sharing one email address
 - Each account maintains distinct credentials and access rights
 - Particularly useful for caregivers managing multiple patient accounts
+- **All user lookups and verification now use userId for security**

+#### OTP Email Verification
+- All users (doctor, patient, admin) must verify their email via OTP before accessing their dashboard
+- After OTP verification, backend returns the user’s true role for correct dashboard redirect
+- "Resend OTP" feature available on verification page
+- All business logic (role, verification, redirect) is handled in the backend for security and consistency

 ## 📚 Documentation